zilyn/EmotionAI/src/README.md

 # EmotionAI with keras, tensorflow and sklearn

 This repository contains the code for the speech emotion recognition model built using keras, tensorflow and sklearn libraries.
-The data used for trainibg purposes is the RAVDESS Audio Dataset.
+The data used for training purposes is the RAVDESS Audio Dataset.

 Tested on python 3.11.0